imchipwood/home/README.md

 coverage html
 ```

+# MQTT (Mosquitto)

+MQTT is used for communication between devices.
+Make sure to set up a conf file in `/etc/mosquitto/conf.d` with the
+correct address for the MQTT broker

 # WIP - Using with SQL Server

 Originally, home was designed to use sqlite databases but as requirements and features have changed, it